Biden visits New Hampshire in effort to shore up bridges, Democrats’ fortunes

 President Biden took his sagging poll numbers and shrinking political coattails to New Hampshire on Tuesday to promote his newly signed $1.2 trillion infrastructure plan, hoping to build back support for endangered congressional Democrats who are facing a historic disadvantage in voters’ preferences for the 2022 midterm elections.

-Standing on an 82-year-old bridge in Woodstock in need of repair, the president promised that the new law will “make sure that democracy delivers for everybody” by rebuilding everything from water pipes to broadband service across the country.
+Standing on an 82-year-old bridge in Woodstock in need of repair, the president promised that the new law will “make sure that democracy delivers for everybody” by rebuilding infrastructure and creating infrastructure such as water pipes and broadband internet service.

 The president also said he’s confident the House will pass his long-stalled $1.75 trillion social-welfare bill this week, and that the Senate will approve it “within a week” after the House vote.
-Advisers say the pair of political wins are vital to helping Mr. Biden counter a strongly negative political narrative right now.
+Advisers say the pair of political wins are vital to helping Mr. Biden counter a strongly negative political narrative.

 As he spoke in a light snowfall, Mr. Biden was flanked by New Hampshire’s two Democratic senators and two Democratic House lawmakers, whose political fortunes are closely tied to the unpopular president.